Martin-MacDonald/decimal-to-roman-converter/README.md

   - If the input is not a number (in JavaScript terms) it will throw a NotNumberException
   - If the input is a number but not within the range 1 - 3999 (the general limit for roman numerals) or is not a valid Integer then it will throw a NotValidIntegerException
 - Returning custom errors will mean the user will have a good understanding of why their input is wrong
-- All the error handling is done at the start of the function to stop any unecessary code executin.
+- All the error handling is done at the start of the function to stop any unecessary code executing.

 ### Testing